swcarpentry/shell-novice/instructors.md

 *   not being able to run a plain text editor;
     and
 *   the shell refusing to run scripts that include DOS line endings.

-## Overall

-*   introduce learners how to interact with the shell, and with related ideas like standard input and output.
-*   focus on the idea that they should get the computer to repeat things rather than doing the job themselves.
-*   teach learners to think about programming in terms of function composition.

 ## Teaching Notes